Summary of Transfer Credit Policy

 - Inter-institutional Affiliations

-- Coursework originating at a branch or regional campus of an institution will, for the purposes of evaluation and award of Hiram College transfer credit, be treated in a manner similar to coursework originating at the institution's main campus.
+- Coursework originating at a branch or regional campus of an institution will, for the purposes of evaluation and award of Hiram College transfer credit, transfer in the same manner as coursework originating at the institution's main campus.
 This principle shall not apply unless the branch or regional campus is specifically and separately accredited.

 Level and Nature of Coursework Criteria